Tax, Accounting and Legal Considerations

 There are various tax, legal and practical limitations that need to be considered in determining the proper entity for your operations.
 For more information on this see Pennsylvania LLCs and Real Estate.

 The type of business may bear heavily on the choice of legal entity chosen.
 For example, when real estate is involved an LLC may be the best choice.
 For more on this go to Pennsylvania LLCs and Real Estate.

 Ultimately, the type of business you establish determines which tax forms you will need to file for the operating organization.

 Taxes That Impact Your Business

 The type of business you operate also determines what types of taxes you will pay and how you will pay them.
-Generally, the following are four general types of federal taxes that a business may have to pay taxes:
+Generally, the following are some but may not be all of the type of taxes that a business may have to incur: